• Skip to primary navigation

 I generally consider a few things whenever I get a delivery request.

 1. Where’s the order going?
 I only want orders that aren’t going too far and keep me in a busy area of the city.
-If the order is way out of my way, it’s not worth doing.
+If the order is going to take me way out of my way, it’s not worth doing.

 2. What’s my experience with the restaurant?
 This takes a bit of experience, but eventually, you’ll learn which restaurants are good and which you should skip.
-Some restaurants treat dashers with respect, have the food ready, and don’t waste your time.
+Some restaurants treat Dashers with respect, have the food ready, and don’t waste your time.
 Others are the opposite.
-Stick to the good restaurants.
-Avoid the bad ones.
+Naturally, you should stick to the good restaurants and avoid the bad ones.

-When you’re dashing, you’re an independent contractor, which means you’re essentially you’re own small business.
+When you’re dashing, you’re an independent contractor, which means you’re essentially your own small business.
 Because you’re a business, you need to act like one.

 Takeaways